How to deposit your research

 - Click on the title of the output to resume editing.

-- Once all edits have been made and you have filled in all the mandatory fields, click 'Deposit' to send the output to The Repository Team for review.
+- Once all edits have been made and you have filled in all the mandatory fields, click 'Send to Library' to send the output to the Repository Team for review.

 Item type guidance

 In accordance with Research England policy for the Research Excellence Framework (REF) you are required to enter the date of acceptance when depositing a journal article (the date when the article was formally accepted by the publisher).
 In order to comply with the policy, outputs must be deposited in the Research Repository within three months of the date of acceptance.